Muteo-design/RAB-CDR2.0-components/README.md

 Widgets are also rendered on the "staff" channel.
 The `.rab-cdr` prefix helps us minimise the difference between how the widgets are rendered on the customer channel vs the staff channel.

+CSS is integrated into Cloudcase by manually copying the output `<style>` tag from the Storybook and commiting this to the Cloudcase UAT rulebook in a separate Git repository.

 #### Bootstrap

 Cloudcase global CSS and theme are build on Bootstrap 3.